CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for more than 15 million users.

-CyberGhost VPN boasts more than 3,700 servers across 55+ countries.
-Torrents are allowed on many, though not all servers, and the company offers custom clients for Windows, Mac, iOS, Android and more.
+Torrents are allowed on many, although not all servers, and the company has apps for Windows, Mac, iOS, Android and more.

 - Want to try CyberGhost?
 Check out the website here (opens in new tab)

-Elsewhere, a web knowledgebase is available if you need it, while chat and email support is on hand to help you through any particularly tricky bits.
+Elsewhere, a web knowledgebase is available if needed, while chat and email support is on hand to help you through any particularly tricky situations.

-Signing up for CyberGhost VPN's monthly account costs a chunky $12.99 a month, very much at the high end of the premium VPN spectrum (ExpressVPN asks $12.95, NordVPN is $11.95, Private Internet Access is $9.99.)
+Signing up for CyberGhost VPN's monthly account (opens in new tab) costs $12.99 a month, which is at the high-end of the industry-standard $10-$13.

-We would prefer something simpler - would it really be so difficult to have seven days free, whatever your platform? - but at least CyberGhost gives you a chance to try before you buy.
-And if you do sign up and then find the service doesn't work for you, good news - the company now has a lengthy 45-day money-back guarantee, one of the most generous deals around.
+If you sign up and then find the service doesn't work for you, there's more good news: the company has a lengthy 45-day money-back guarantee (14 days for monthly-billed plans), one of the most generous deals around.

 Logging and privacy